canarybit/cc-docs/docs/inspector.md

 ### Secure Communication

-During the attestation procedure, the communication between the attester, verifier, and the relying parties must be secured to protect the confidentiality and integrity of the attestation information.
+During the attestation procedure, the communication between the attester, Inspector, and the relying parties must be secured to protect the confidentiality and integrity of the attestation information.
 Techniques including encryption and secure communication channel such as TLS are used to establish secure communication.
 These techniques ensure confientiality and integrity of the acommunication.

 ### Nonce
 A nonce is a random generated string that uniquely identifies each attestation request.
 Inspector creates and returns a nonce, which attester use to identify an attestation request.
 Generated nonces and their creation timestamp are stored on Inspector and each nonce can be only used once within the maximum nonce age.
 This is to avoid replay attacks that could allow an attacker to reuse the past attestation results.

 ### Authentication

-#### TEE Authentication
+#### Confidential Computing Environment Authentication
-The verifier must be able to authenticate the identity of the attester, ensuring that the evidence is coming from the correct source (e.g., a trusted platform or device).
-The attestation evidence is often signed using digital signatures, ensuring that the verifier can authenticate the origin of the evidence and confirm that it has not been tampered with.
+Inspector must be able to authenticate the identity of the attester, ensuring that the evidence is coming from the correct source (e.g., a trusted platform or device).
+The attestation evidence is often signed using digital signatures, ensuring that Inspector can authenticate the origin of the evidence and confirm that it has not been tampered with.

 #### Optional Client Authentication
 The attestation request to the Inspector can include a Certificate Signing Request (CSR) that can be used by a Certificate Authority (CA) to issue digital certificates for client authentication.